julianschuh/statusboard/README.md

 	row do
 		cell do
 			type :text
-			content "First row with 80%"
+			content "Second row with 80%"
 		end

 		cell do